harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### What Roles are required to edit Pipeline Triggers and Input Sets

-The roles required to edit Pipeline Triggers and Inpout sets are ```View and Create / Edit```
+The roles required to edit Pipeline Triggers and Input sets are ```View and Create / Edit```.

 #### If we have multiple services using this same pipeline template, both within and outside the same project, does Harness differentiate each pipeline execution by service?
 If both service1 and service2 in the same project are using this same pipeline and are sitting at the approval step, would approving the service1 pipeline cause the service2 pipeline to be rejected?

 The pipelines will run just fine, as you used the template and specified different services at the runtime , so it will run independently.

-#### Service showing as active but hasn't been part of a deployment in over 30 days
+#### Service showing as active but hasn't been part of a deployment in over 30 days.

 Harness shows the Active instances is say you had a deployment and the VM got deployed from a Harness deployment.
 No matter if we deploy anything else on the VM , until the VM is up and running as it is linked with the service.
 It will show as active instance.
 The 30 days mentioned [here](https://developer.harness.io/docs/continuous-delivery/get-started/service-licensing-for-cd/#active-services) , is for service based licence calculation and usage for CD.